ericsonga/APCSAReview/_sources/Unit6-Arrays/horseBarnA.rst

 ===========================

 In order to find the index of the horse with the same name we are looking for, we will need to loop through the array ``spaces``.
 As we loop, we will compare the name we are looking for with the ``Horse`` object's name at the current index.
 We will have to watch out for spaces that are empty (are null).
+Click to reveal a practice problem about objects.

 .. reveal:: frhba_r1
    :showtitle: Reveal Problem
    :hidetitle: Hide Problem
    :optional:

    .. mchoice:: frhba_1
         :answer_a: spaces[index].name;
         :answer_b: spaces[index].getName();
         :answer_c: spaces.get(index).getName();